jodylim123/Tapioca/README.md

        layout="vertical">

-## Tapioca Pearls: A modern day obsession
+## Tapioca Pearls: A Modern Day Obsession

 In Singapore, one can scarcely walk into a shopping mall without seeing a bubble tea shop.
 This story’s focus, the tapioca, is a key ingredient in bubble tea: Its boba pearls are made of tapioca flour.
 Yet, tapioca consumption in Singapore dates back to the 1800s, long before the introduction of this ubiquitous Taiwanese dessert drink.
 <param ve-image